addisonweiler/CS194Project/README.md

     ./Facebook_App/questions/most_used_word.py
     ./Facebook_App/questions/stopwords.py
-A list of common words in English that should not be considered as “most used” words for users.
+A list of common words in English that should not be considered as “most used” words for users are contained in stopwords.py.
+Most_used_work.py makes use of this list to generate a question that processes all posts from a user and determines their most used word on Facebook.

     ./Facebook_App/questions/fake_data.py
 This file contains “fake” data used in a variety of questions to either provide correct or incorrect answers to the questions.
 We had considered generating this data dynamically, for example by pulling in data from other friends in the user’s network.
 This would be an important extension, but even if such an extension is implemented, fake data is still very necessary for the common case of the user that only has one friend on the app.